andrewgryan/leaflet-html/README.md

 Arbitrary map events can be listened to by specifying a space-separated list of map events in the on attribute, e.g. `on="resize zoomend"`.

-This adds a forwarding mechanism to the CustomElement, to add custom JS listeners use `addEventListener("resize", ...)` and use the `CustomElement` detail property as it is the underlying Leaflet Event.
+This adds a forwarding mechanism to the CustomElement.
+To add JS listeners use `addEventListener("resize", ...)` and inspect the `CustomEvent` detail property to access the Leaflet Event.

 ```html